 Accommodation in Scotland

 For camping/glamping and quirky accommodation, I use Canopy & Stars.
 For castles, cottages, and traditional Scottish accommodation, I also search Cottages and Castles.
-I also use Airbnb to search for quirky accommodation or accommodation for large groups.
+I also use Airbnb to search for quirky accommodations, self-catering accommodations, or accommodations for large groups.

 There are four main ways to travel throughout Scotland: by car, bus, train, and by ferry.